 Let us discuss these points in brief

-- Loss to the company during the scheduled downtime: it means there will be a business loss to the company during the scheduled downtime and whole operation will be interrupted due to this downtime.
+- Loss to the company during the scheduled downtime: There will be a business loss to the company during the scheduled downtime, and the whole operation will be interrupted due to this downtime.

-- Cost to prevent the system from Breaking Down: it means when the system reaches the performance threshold where the system is bound to break, there is need to allocate extra resource to prevent the system from Breaking Down such as adding CPU or server to maintain the balance and share the load so that operation is continued.
-The cost will be associated with allocating extra resource which will be also considered before doing Failover testing.
+- Cost to prevent the system from Breaking Down: it means when the system reaches the performance threshold where the system is bound to break, there is a need to allocate extra resources to prevent the system from Breaking Down, such as adding a CPU or server to maintain the balance and share the load so that operation is continued.
+The cost will be associated with allocating extra resources, which will also be considered before Failover testing.

-- Duration of downtime: Any client will not like to get the operation interrupted for a very long time.
-So if the duration of downtime is more, the client is less likely to approve Failover testing.
+- Duration of downtime: No client would like the operation interrupted for a long time.
+So, if downtime is longer, the client is less likely to approve Failover testing.

-- Probability of system failure: If the probability of system failure is very less almost zero, then in this situation also client is less likely to approve Failover testing.
+- Probability of system failure: If the probability of system failure is much less, almost zero, then in this situation, the client is less likely to approve Failover testing.

 How to perform Failover testing

-- Failover testing plan should be done in terms of performance requirement which will be there in coming future or is already required.
+- A Failover testing plan should be done regarding performance requirements that will be there in the coming future or are already required.

-- Set up suitable benchmark to meet the performance requirement
+- Set up suitable benchmarks to meet the performance requirement

 - Prepare test plan as per market requirement